rriver/gulp-basic/README.md

 /*# sourceMappingURL=main.css.map */
 ```

+Command to run the task:

 	$ gulp sass

 ## 2. Optimizing images
 It optimizes the images in `dev/img` and output them in `dist/img`.

+Command to run the task:

 	$ gulp images